 5. Amblygobius albimaculatus (Rüppell, 1830)

 Butterfly Gobi (Amblygobius albimaculatus) is a species found in mangroves, shallow water creeks, estuaries, and rivers.
 It belongs to the kingdom Animalia, phylum Chordata, class Actinopterygii, order Perciformes, family Gobiidae, and genus Amblygobius.
 The first dorsal fin comprises six spines, while the second dorsal fin has 17 rays.
 The pectoral fin contains 16-17 rays, the pelvic fin features 14-15 rays, and the anal fin has 15 rays.
 Distinctive markings include six brown vertical bars along the body, a dark spot on the operculum above the pectoral fin base, and irregular blue bands on the cheeks and operculum.
-Additionally, the pelvic fins are fused to form a single structure.
+Additionally, the contralateral pelvic fins are fused to form a single structure.
 Fin formula: D. VII/13-15; P1.; P2.; A. I/12-14

-6. Trypauchen vagina (Bloch and J.G.
-Schneider, 1801)
+6. Trypauchen vagina (Bloch and Schneider, 1801)

 Trypauchen vagina, commonly known as the Burrowing Gobi, is a species found in mangroves, shallow water creeks, estuaries, and rivers.
 Taxonomically, it belongs to the kingdom Animalia, phylum Chordata, class Actinopterygii, order Gobiiformes, family Oxudercidae, and genus Trypauchen.
 The fish has an elongated body with a reddish-pink coloration and is characterized by distinctive pouches located on the upper edges of its gill covers.
 It inhabits burrows in silty and muddy substrates in both marine and brackish environments.
 Adaptations such as reduced eyes, which are completely covered with skin, and thickened flesh protecting the anterior portion of its head, enable the fish to efficiently dig and reside in its burrows.
 Fin formula D. XI/40-49; P1.
 15; P2.
 1/5; A. 40-46